Mindfulness & Gratitude

 This hilarious story will have young readers laughing out loud even as they discover how shallow, fleeting, and silly crabbiness can be.

-Curious George (assorted titles) by H. A. Ray
+Curious George (assorted titles) by Margret and H. A. Ray

 George's adventures inevitably lead to a bit of trouble.
 These classic stories provide the perfect opportunity to discuss why adults sometimes get angry - often because we worry about the safety of our children when they break important rules.